paulsonlegacy/go-social/notes.md

 - Edit .air.toml file to suit project (directory structure)

 - Air Verse is initialized using the command - `air init` and boots project using - `air`

+- github.com/lib/pq is the driver for postgres and interfaces with the "database/sql"

+- "database/sql"